 The annual Orionid Meteor Shower is peaking in the evening of Saturday October 21st to early Sunday October 22nd!
 Not the busiest shower, with usually 25 meteors an hour!
-But still a good opportunity, so get out your tripods, get a cup of Tim’s, and go photograph them!
+But still a good opportunity, so get out your tripods, get a cup of coffee, and go photograph them!
 Here’s some tips on how!

 Charge your batteries fully before going out.
 It might be a bit colder at night, and that can affect battery life.
 Wear some warm clothes, a hat, and gloves.
 Bring some hot beverages, some friends, and make it a fun outing!
 At least you’ll have someone to talk to between exposures.
 Might also want a chair to rest as you shoot.